Paperback-iOS/website/src/help/faq/README.md

 ---

 ### App crashes after trying to download a manga
-Download currently does not work and breaks the app.
-You will need to delete and reinstall the app.
+Downloading manga currently does not work and breaks the app.
+You will need to delete and reinstall the app to fix this issue.

 ---